No products in the cart

-Have you ever heard of a non-profit that didn’t apply for grant funding?
+Have you ever heard of a nonprofit that didn’t apply for grant funding?
 Adding grants to your budget may be something you choose not to do.

 Would you like to be one of those organizations?

 It might surprise you, but they exist.
 Some folks generate sustainability without relying on grant funding.
 It takes works, but it is possible to operate without adding grants to your budget.

 Do I recommend everyone eliminate grants from their radar?
 No, of course not.

-Grants exist in the non-profit world for a reason.
-There are some ideal times to write grants and I encourage you to learn about those times, and determine what is a good fit for you, your programs/projects, your time availability to apply for and manage grants, and your desire to implement additional diversified funding streams to your budget.
+Grants exist in the nonprofit world for a reason.
+There are some ideal times for adding grants to your budget.
+I encourage you to learn about those times and determine what is a good fit for you and your programs/projects.
+You should also consider your time availability to apply for and manage grants and your desire to implement additional diversified funding streams to your budget.

-I have worked with non-profits that have been around for 50 years and are just now venturing into the grant world.
+I have worked with nonprofits that have been around for 50 years and are just now venturing into the grant world.
 They usually take the journey because of the economy, but not because they want to rely on grants.
 Adding grants to your budget should be in addition to your other funding streams, not the main source of income.

 Consider these 7 thoughts when determining your organization’s readiness to apply for a grant:

-- If your organization has a budget or a previous year’s budget in the ‘red,’ you may not want to begin writing grants until you have a few years in the ‘black.’
+6. If your organization has a budget or a previous year’s budget in the ‘red,’ you may not want to consider adding grants to your budget until you have a few years in the ‘black.’
 Donors will see you as a risk and often times will not look favorably upon your request.